DusteDdk/eepromlogic/README.md

 ## How to run the examples ?
 Sold?
 Carry on and read run the [examples.lisp](examples.lisp).

+There you'll find a few examples implementing gates, but also 7 bit full adders with different pinouts, and a binary to hex 7 segment display decoder.

 ```bash
 sbcl --load "examples.lisp"
 ```